Taylor Bennett Opens Up With Buoyant New Song 'Be Yourself'

 What do you think is the most important part of this song?

 I think in order to be yourself, you have to be okay with not always being the coolest.
 My mom scratching [her] lottery tickets, my friends passing away, my brother and I both getting famous and that relationship coming from the playpen, being openly bisexual, being judged for it… Persevering through it, being a survivor, and an example for others that it’s possible for you to be yourself too — that’s the most important element of this song.
 Because when someone sees that someone has stepped into the light so comfortably, they’ll do it too.
-The more people that are okay with stepping into this light, being uncomfortable and having this discussion, the more accepting we can be as a community and advanced as humans.
+The more people that are okay with stepping into this light, being uncomfortable and having this discussion, the more accepting we can be as a community and advanced as humans..